informal-org/informal/appy/templates/docs/tutorial.md

 ```
 Cells are lexically scoped to the block they're defined in.
 They're order-independent, so you can think of them as stating facts that always hold true rather than issuing instructions.

 Cells contain values, but they're not mutable variables.
 Values are immutable.
 Just like you don't mutate the meaning of a number when you do `2 + 3` or mutate a string when you do `"hello".uppercase()`, all operations return a new transformed value.
-Values are easier to observe and reason about, than state which may be mutated by each line of code.
+Values are easier to observe and reason about than state which may be mutated by each line of code.
 Under the hood, this is equivalent to the SSA (Static Single Assignment) form that many compilers use to optimize code.
 Even though values are immutable, you can re-bind a name to a new value using `=` for a familiar imperative style.
 ```ruby
 n = 5